anupaisuru/Responsive-Web-Site-01/README.md

 This is a responsive website designed using HTML and CSS, offering a seamless user experience across various devices and screen sizes.
-Whether you're viewing it on a desktop, tablet, or smartphone, website adapts to ensure optimal readability and functionality.
+Whether you're viewing it on a desktop, tablet, or smartphone, the website adapts to ensure optimal readability and functionality.